yizhuoyang/html_test/get_started/installation/mac.md

 ### Package Manager
 {: #mac-package-manager}

-To install the PyPose binaries, you will need to use one of two supported package managers: [Anaconda](https://www.anaconda.com/download/#macos) or [pip](https://pypi.org/project/pip/).
-Anaconda is the recommended package manager as it will provide you all of the PyPose dependencies in one, sandboxed install, including Python.
+To install the pysensing binaries, you will need to use one of two supported package managers: [Anaconda](https://www.anaconda.com/download/#macos) or [pip](https://pypi.org/project/pip/).
+Anaconda is the recommended package manager as it will provide you all of the pysensing dependencies in one, sandboxed install, including Python.

 #### Anaconda